agh1/civievent-widget/readme.txt

 = What's all this about themes? =

 You might want to have different CiviEvent widgets on your site look different.
 Setting the "theme" in the widget settings or the shortcode doesn't pick a different site theme, but it adds a class to your widget.
 Using one of the built-in theme options will provide a straightforward display, or you can create your own: just type something new as the widget theme and then add CSS in your site's theme to handle it.
 The plugin was built from the perspective that while the widget should look reasonable out-of-the-box, most sites who care strongly about the widget's appearance will already be implementing a lot of custom CSS.
 There's no need for the widget to come with a lot of heavy-handed theming.

+= How does the Custom API Filter work? =

+You can write a bit of JSON to filter your results for the CiviEvent List Widget in Custom mode.
+This uses the syntax for the CiviCRM API.
+For example, to only include events with online registration enabled, enter `{"is_online_registration": 1}` in the Custom API Filter field.
+By default, results have the `event_start_date` greater than or equal to today and have `is_public` equal to 1.
+You can override these.

+You can also adjust the limit, sort, or offset by adding items under `options`.
+For example, `{"is_online_registration": 1, "options": {"sort": "title ASC", "limit": 3, "offset": 4}}` will display the fifth, sixth, and seventh events in order of title.

+**Note:** CiviCRM's API takes JSON arrays in some cases.
+A JSON array is denoted by square brackets.
+A shortcode is denoted by square brackets.
+If you use the `custom_filter` shortcode parameter to set a custom API filter, you'll have trouble if you use square brackets for arrays.
+As a workaround, write arrays as objects with sequentially numbered properties: `{"0": "First Thing", "1": "Second Thing"}` instead of `["First Thing","Second Thing"]`.

 == Changelog ==